-Each activity is followed by a debrief session where team solutions are compared and discussed.
+Within each activity, or following an activity there will be a debrief session where student solutions are compared and discussed.
 Any remaining questions about the material are resolved.

-Students are expected to bring in their own copy of the activity to class and supplement it with their own notes for review before quizzes.
-Each team will submit one copy of their team's completed activity for review (not marked) by the instructor.
+Students are expected to bring in their own copy of the activity to class and supplement it with their own notes that they can review before quizzes.
 Solutions to the activities are not posted online.